2020 Best Invention

 Let’s Summarize. . .

 It’s tough to take the time to manage student loan disputes on your credit report, but the work could ultimately result in a positive payoff.
-Incorrect information will lower your credit score and hurt your chances for future loans and credit cards.
-Fixing the error could improve your credit score and your chances to improve your finances, education, and quality of life.
+Incorrect information will lower your credit score and hurt your chances for future loans, credit cards, and even housing and job opportunities.
+Fixing the error may improve your credit score and your chances to improve your finances, education, and quality of life.
 Good credit opens the door to opportunity.
 Investing time to dispute errors and to make things right is time well spent.

 Written By: